top of page

 How it Works

-Learn about our methods, the Icelandic Prevention Model & Planet Youth
+Learn about our surveys, the Icelandic Prevention Model & Planet Youth

 By following these four steps to guide our work, we can identify youth-related issues in real-time using local data, and then work together as a community to address them.
 This means that all of our actions will be evidence-based, utilizing a community-based approach, and will foster and maintain dialogue among our community, research, policy & practice.